-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 He said there's no date yet on when they'll open up to more than exercise and fishing, but it won't be when Phase 1 starts.

-• Places of worship - have been able to hold drive-in services and small services with fewer than 10 people and in Phase 1 will be able to hold services inside with 50% of the building's capacity while drive-in services remain allowed
+- have been able to hold drive-in services and small services with fewer than 10 people and in Phase 1 will be able to hold services inside with 50% of the building's capacity while drive-in services remain allowed

-• Personal grooming services – have been closed and in Phase 1 can open by appointment only, with strict social distancing in place and face masks required
+– have been closed and in Phase 1 can open by appointment only, with strict social distancing in place and face masks required

-• Private campgrounds – have been closed and in Phase 1 can open, with restrictions on distance between campsites
+– have been closed and in Phase 1 can open, with restrictions on distance between campsites

-• State parks – have been open for day use only and in Phase 1 will open up to overnight camping in gradual regional phases.
-The Virginia Department of Conservation and Recreation issued an update shortly after the governor's briefing explaining their approach to reopen overnight camping by May 22.
+– have been open for day use only and in Phase 1 will open up to overnight camping in gradual regional phases.
+The Virginia Department of Conservation and Recreation issued an update shortly after the governor's briefing

-• Child care centers – have been open for working families and in Phase 1 can continue that way
+– have been open for working families and in Phase 1 can continue that way

-• Overnight summer camps – will remain closed in Phase 1
+– will remain closed in Phase 1

 All of Virginia's guidelines will be posted on the Virginia state website.